23/Monitorify/README.md

 ## Dependencies

-The following dependencies are required by the Visual Analytics v2.0 platform:
+The following dependencies are required by the application:

 * pymongo (available using `easy_install pymongo`)

-The following dependencies may be required by the Visual Analytics v2.0 platform, depending on the hosting python version:
+The following dependencies may be required by the app, depending on your Python version:

 * simplejson (available using `easy_install simplejson`)